garrypolley/garrypolley/content/post/pv-zoning-info.md

 DisableComments: false
 ---

-As of May-20-2024 there are three places to better understand the current zoning plans in Prairie Village Kansas.
-As well as how they differ from today.
-After the links below you'll see my understanding and summary in a table.
+As of May-20-2024 there are three places to better understand the current zoning plans in Prairie Village Kansas, as well as how they differ from today.
+After the links below you'll see my understanding and summary.

 * [Pages 8 - 72](https://www.pvkansas.com/home/showpublisheddocument/13484/638503281329300000) from meetings of the May 7th 2024 Planning Commission Agenda
 * [Current Zoning Laws](https://library.municode.com/ks/prairie_village/codes/code_of_ordinances?nodeId=CHXIXZORE_CH19.27ZODIUS)